Pinewood Lake

-Pinewood Lake is a natural lake located northwest of 330 ft tall Mischa Hill in the Nichols Farms Historic District section of Trumbull, Connecticut.
+Pinewood Lake is a natural lake located northwest of the 330 ft Mischa Hill in the Nichols Farms Historic District section of Trumbull, Connecticut.

 Pinewood Lake Association

 Pinewood Lake and its facilities are the center of a private recreational community with no public access.
 In addition to the lake, Pinewood Lake Association maintains a clubhouse, several boat racks, two dams, a common access beach and several access parcels interspersed between houses that border the lake.